RED-KAY/wala-test/README.md

     Features To Add:

         -Add the ability to assign color to compass makers according to enemy type.
+DONE

         -Make the Player slam down on the ground if it starts crouching will using Jetpack.
+DONE
 	        # Player should receive damage according to its height, other then the fall damage.
+DONE
 	        # Add field to play a SFX on Slam.
+DONE

         -Make enemy "Enemy_HoverBot_v2" move up or down to dodge whenever it takes damage.
 	        # Fields: